bodziosamolot/localstack_all_poc/README.md

 - [ ] meta git add .
 - [ ] meta git commit -m "..."
 - [ ] meta git push

+# Troubleshooting

+1. When setting up a new branch with

+`meta git checkout -b [branch name]`

+follow it up with

+`meta exec "git push --set-upstream origin [branch name]"`

+to set the branch for each module/folder/subrepository